opengisch/QField-docs/documentation/how-to/variables.en.md

 :material-tablet: Fieldwork

-To configure a applicaton-specific variable, follow these steps:
+To configure a application-specific variable, follow these steps:

 1. Open **Settings** in QField.
 2. Navigate to the **Variables** tab.